weltliteratur/vossanto/special_cases.md

   Michelangelo** of *the Lincoln High cockloft* by the time Mr.
 - **game, albeit hipper**: If Klensch is the **Cronkite** of the *rag trade*, Crawford is a **game, albeit hipper, Kathie Lee**
+- **sad-eyed**: An accident perhaps but one that has an uncanny antecedent he believes: "The same thing that happened to me happened to Menasha Skulnik" Mr Mason said referring to the **sad-eyed Charlie Chaplin** of the *Yiddish theater*

 see also [syntactic variations](#syntactic-variations) and [national adjectives](#national-adjectives) below